RomuloSilvaRosa/addi_challenge/README.md

 A v1 architecture should:
 1. Monitor model performance;
 2. Alarm in real time any undesired model condition;
 3. Retrain model from Evaluation Store.
-Evaluation Stores seem to be more confident as feature source than Feature Stores (because Evaluation Stores features are an exact copy of production features);
+Evaluation Stores seem to be more confident as feature sources than Feature Stores (because Evaluation Stores features are an exact copy of production features);
 4. Having an API Gateway in front of Lambda orchestrator for caching and security purposes.

 <img src="./docs/images/v1.png" align="center"/>